 Burlington, Vermont is that state's largest city, with a population of 42,000 people.
 It describes itself as "forward-thinking" which is what you'd expect from a city that once elected Senator Bernie Sanders as its mayor.
-So it's no surprise that it recently became the first U.S. city of any decent size to run entirely on renewable electricity.
+So it's no surprise that it recently became the first U.S. city of any decent size to run entirely on renewable electricity, including solar power.

 "Climate change is the biggest problem we face, maybe the biggest problem we've ever faced," University of Vermont environmental science professor Taylor Ricketts told NPR.
 "But there's no silver bullet to fix it.
 It's gonna be a million individual solutions from all over the place.
 And this is one of Burlington's, right?"